junhown3/FlashAttention-GPT-OSS-finetuning/README.md

 4. **Output:** Softmax the scores, then multiply by V.
 5. **Backward:** Standard autograd through all of the above.

 **Why it's expensive:** Even with masking, PyTorch still allocates a dense `[B, Hq, L, L]` score tensor.
-At `L=4096`, that tensor alone is ~2 GB — most of it wasted on pairs the mask will discard.
+At `L=4096`, that tensor alone is ~2 GB, most of which is wasted on pairs the mask will discard.

 ### Triton Atomic

+Attention implemented similarly to above, now using Triton.

-Custom `torch.autograd.Function` with:
+Implements a custom replacement for `torch.autograd.Function` with:

 - **Forward:** Tiled kernel (sparse sink + window key blocks)
 - **Backward:** Tiled kernel with atomic accumulation for `dK` / `dV`
 - **Memory:** No dense `[L, L]` attention matrix

-**Why it's faster:** Never materializes the full `L×L` score matrix — only computes the window + sinks each token actually uses.
+**Why it's faster:** Never materializes the full `L×L` score matrix, and only computes the window + sinks each token actually uses.

 ## Results